obiwanjacobi/azure-apim-policy-csharp/readme.md

 ## TODO

-- [ ] Variables: check exists (variable-referense in policies are typically created on demand)
+- [ ] Variables: check exists (variable-references in policies are typically created on demand)
 - [ ] Variables: Typed - to check the 'structure' of variables
 - [ ] PolicyExpression: TypeHint to document expected (result) type of literal or code expression
 - [ ] CodeExpression: `{{named-value}}` in code.
 Compiler will fail.